GaborFicsor/steezy-spatula/README.md

 I would like to thank
  * my girlfriend, for testing the usability and user experience of the website, as well as creating a profile and uploading recipes.
  * my Mentor [Jubril Akolade](https://github.com/Jubrillionaire) for taking the time to review my project and answering my questions.
- * Code Institute Tutor staff: Joshua, Ed, and Jason for helping me out with problems I would have not be able to solve on my own.
+ * Code Institute Tutor staff: Joshua, Ed, Jason and Rebecca for helping me out with problems I would have not been able to solve on my own.